Skip to content

 Click the Settings button in the builder toolbar to open the Settings sheet.
 It has three sections:

-Section titled “How do I use secrets in my app?”Secrets are synced to your app’s Convex backend.
-Reference them in Convex action/mutation/query code with process.env.SECRET_NAME.
+For an app that has a realtime backend, secrets are synced to that deployment and referenced in its server code with process.env.SECRET_NAME.
 They are NOT available in your frontend code or as pod-level environment variables — this prevents secrets from leaking into the browser bundle.

 Can I view/edit a secret after creating it?